bhanupratapjain/distributed-kv-store/README.md

   network.
 If this dead follower is alive, it has to be registered again with the load balancer as a server.
 On registration it will sync it's logs with the leader.

+## Service Registration
+Whenever there is a new server it has to register itself to the load balancer.

+## Service Discovery
+In current implement, service discovery is static and is done by the load balancer which makes leader to serve every client request.
+There is a lot of room for improvements here.
+Please check section [Proposed Improvements](#Proposed Improvements) below.

 ## Network Communication
 - Client - Load Balancer (server) : TCP